 For instance, let's say you've made the commitment to reply to each support ticket within one day.
 Wouldn't it be great if you could be notified when one of your tickets had gone unassigned for 24 hours?
 Yes!

-Enter Zendesk Automations.
+Enter Zendesk Support Automations.
 Automations are actions that you set up to take place within your help desk when specific time intervals have passed.
-So, in our case, we want Zendesk to email us when a new ticket hasn't been assigned to anybody within 24 hours of its creation.
+So, in our case, we want to be notified when a new ticket hasn't been assigned to anybody within 24 hours of its creation.

 To set this up, go into Automations under your Manage tab.
 There you'll see existing automations (investigate them by clicking edit ); to add a new one, click Add Automation .
 This is where you define the condition that will prompt the automation.
 In our case, it's when a new ticket goes without reply for over 24 hours.
 The configuration looks like this: